Drew McIntyre: Total Nonstop Action Wrestling (2015–2017)

-TNA World Heavyweight Champion and departure (2016–2017)

 On 15 March episode of Impact Wrestling, Galloway cashed in his Feast or Fired briefcase on Matt Hardy to capture the TNA World Heavyweight Championship for the first time in his career, thus becoming the first-ever Scottish-born TNA World Heavyweight Champion.
 He made his first successful title defense on 29 March episode of Impact Wrestling against Jeff Hardy.
 On 5 April episode of Impact Wrestling, Galloway defeated Matt Hardy in a rematch to retain the title.

 At Sacrifice on 26 April, Galloway overcame rib injuries inflicted from having been repeatedly speared by Lashley to retain his title over Bound for Gold winner Tyrus.
 On 17 May episode of Impact Wrestling, Galloway won a lumberjack match against Lashley, who was at the time the number one contender, by disqualification after he was dragged from the ring and assaulted by the heel lumberjacks, thus retaining his championship.
 Galloway lost the title to Lashley at Slammiversary on 12 June, ending his reign at 89 days.
 Galloway was twice unsuccessful in regaining his championship from Lashley due to the involvement of Ethan Carter III, leading to an unsanctioned fight at Destination X on 12 July which ended in a no contest.

 Galloway was one of the eight men to enter the Bound for Glory Playoff tournament to challenge for the TNA World Heavyweight Championship at Bound for Glory.
 On 22 July episode of Impact Wrestling, Galloway defeated Bram in the first round of the tournament but was eliminated from the semi-finals by Mike Bennett following interference from Moose and a third inadvertent collision with EC3.
 On 25 August episode of Impact Wrestling, after losing to EC3 for a world title shot against Lashley at Bound for Glory, Galloway attacked special guest referee Aron Rex, turning heel in the process.
 Galloway then joined the qualifying tournament for the inaugural Impact Grand Championship.
 After defeating Braxton Sutter in the quarterfinals and Eddie Edwards (via split decision) in the semi-finals, he was scheduled to face Rex in the finals at Bound for Glory to crown the first Grand Champion, but due to an injury he was replaced by Edwards.

 On 8 December episode of Impact Wrestling, Galloway made his return by interrupting the Impact Grand Champion Moose and criticising the company.
 On 19 January 2017 episode of Impact Wrestling, Galloway defeated Moose to win the Impact Grand Championship.
 Galloway retained the title against Moose in a rematch at Genesis on 27 January and Mahabali Shera on 9 February episode of Impact Wrestling.
 On 26 February, Galloway confirmed that he had parted ways with TNA.
 He lost the championship back to Moose via split decision in a second rematch on 2 March episode of Impact Wrestling.